-Intimate care is usually carried out by one staff member alone with one pupil.
+Staff should inform a colleague before and after undertaking intimate care.
+Intimate care will usually carried out by one staff member alone with one pupil.
 This practice is accepted unless the task requires two people.
 Safety concerns with this are balanced by the loss of privacy and lack of trust implied if two people have to be present.
 It is sometimes feasible to be in the vicinity of a colleague when intrusive intervention is required.